jamdotjar/jam56s/README.md

 The case is mostly 3D printed, but you can late lasercut for better asthetics and rigidity.
 This was my first time using fusion so it's just a little bit jank.
 It's kinda an open-air sorta sandiwch design, I mainly just wanted to always be able to see the PCB.

 ## BOM
 In case you want to try to build this yourself, here's the prices I got for all the components.
-Prices are all in USD, even though I'm in Canada.
+Prices are all in USD, even though I'm in Canada. ( also includes shipping )
 | Item                            | Quantity | Price      | Source             | Additional details                                                   |
 | ------------------------------- | -------- | ---------- | ------------------ | -------------------------------------------------------------------- |
 | PCB                             | 2x5      | 39.99      | JLCPCB             | 23.6 subtotal + 12.14 shipping + 4.25 tax                            |